junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Rain pours down the city, soaking the buildings and the statues in gloomy coldness.
 The night is deep, but the city is still awake.
 Lights glittering in every window and lining the streets.
 A city that never sleeps.

 Thunders roar from the distance, water streaming down the face of two statues standing across the street from a grand mansion.
 The statue of a woman holding the hand of a little boy.
-Light is extraordinarily bright in the building, lighting up the stretch of the road in front of it like day time, shining on the faces of the statues.
+Light is extraordinarily bright in the building, seeping out from the windows to light up the stretches of the road in front of it like day time, shining on the faces of the statues.
 A man stands behind the window, gazing at the night street, biting his cigar.

 The Detective hurries toward the glamorous building.
 The black umbrella barely has a chance against the storm.
 A carriage passes by on the street, water puddles splashing under the horse's hoofs.